ssoudan/edisonIsThePilot/DESIGN.md

 - minimum speed -> to cover for inaccurate gps heading
 - maximum control angle -> to prevent to rapid correction which could be dangerous
-- maximum allowable error -> to detect instablities and alert the pilot.
+- maximum allowable error -> to detect instabilities and alert the pilot.

 ### 3.6 Calibration procedure